cideM/yui/README.md

 ## Changelog

+- 0.24: link HlSearchNear to Search, otherwise cursor is inverted and hard to see
 - 0.23: Add colors for nvim-hlslens
 - 0.22: Don't force BG colors for markdown because it doesn't work well with Neovim popup windows